Brihans Natural Products: Product history

 The company has manufactured gels, moisturizers, shampoos, and ointments under its flagship brand Greenleaf since December 2002, and has been cited for using the balanced scorecard strategy in its business performance management.
 The products are typically manufactured with natural products such as Aloe vera, Curcuma longa, Melaleuca alternifolia, Cucumis sativus, Hibiscus rosa-sinensis, Prunus amygdalus, and Garcinia indica as active ingredients in their formulations.
 The products have generally been marketed for the summer season.

-Since 2016, Greenleaf has also served as the umbrella brand for the company.
+In January 2006, The Economic Times reported that the company manufactured standardized batches of Aloe barbadensis to prevent contamination in its products.
 The company has manufactured sugar free health juices containing Aloe vera and Phyllanthus emblica since March 2006.
 The juices are typically fibrous in consistency, and are marketed as nutritional supplements and immunity builders.
+Since 2016, Greenleaf (Note: The brand name was initially stylized as "Green Leaf", but has been stylized as "Greenleaf" as of 2022.
+Its 2019 trademark registration was for both stylizations.
+This article uses the latest style for consistency.) has also served as the umbrella brand for the company.

 The company has manufactured a dandruff and hair loss prevention lotion since April 2000, before introducing a shampoo in December 2002, and then a hair serum containing Aloe vera, Hibiscus rosa-sinensis, Lawsonia inermis, Phyllanthus emblica, and Eclipta prostrata in November 2023.
 The company also manufactures a chewable tablet with Glycyrrhiza glabra and Acacia catechu for mouth ulcers, usually marketed as an over-the-counter herbal medicine.